temuulino/config/README.md

 <br>

-- 5+ years of developing stuff on the net
+- 6+ years of developing stuff on the net
-- Been playing around hardwares n stuff
 - Likes to push the boundaries of frameworks (Developed a game on powerbuilder96)
 - Personal website [link](https://www.temodontur.com)
 - I’m currently open for opensource projects